On this page

 Rate limit monitoring

-The overview of the rate limits dashboard enables you to browse and monitor rate limit usage over a period of time whenever you want to check on an API.
+The overview of the rate limits dashboard enables you to browse and monitor rate limit use when you want to check on an API.
 You can also configure the client rate limit settings and customize the threshold percentage for when a warning notification occurs.

 The following describes typical uses of the functions in the rate limits report: